 During the summer, I started making Les Sèches for my family and friends, based on a recipe I found in a cookbook from our local library.
 These flatbreads date back to the 1860s in Suisse Romande, and are cousins of the famous gâteaux au beurre (butter cakes) of Valangin–which I have yet to try… With little or no butter spread on top of Les Sèches, especially in comparison to the gâteau au beurre, their name literally means “the dry.”
 According to Patrimoine Culinaire Suisse, Les Sèches started out in home ovens, when a small piece of dough was used to test whether the oven was hot enough to cook an entire loaf of bread.

-The toppings can vary for Les Sèches, but I prefer them simply with a little butter and some cumin seeds (and a glass or two of wine at an apéro).
+The toppings can vary for Les Sèches, but I prefer them simply with a little butter and some caraway seeds (and a glass or two of wine at an apéro).
 My favorite neighborhood boulangerie also tops them with finely chopped bacon, another traditional alternative.
 I’ve also read about a sweet Sèche with sugar sprinkled on top, but I make so many sweet snacks for my children, it’s nice to have a savory alternative once in a while!

-Sèches with butter and cumin seeds
+Sèches with butter and caraway seeds

 Recipe adapted from Recettes du terroir neuchâtelois: De nos arrière-grand-mères au nouveau millénaire by Francis Grandjean (2002).